-Honours is an additional program where you build on your undergraduate studies by completing a self-directed research project.
+Honours is an additional program during which you build on your undergraduate studies by completing a self-directed research project.
 This may be integrated into your undergraduate degree or require an additional year of study.

 Honours provides extra specialisation in your area of interest, can improve your career prospects and provides a step to further academic study including a PhD.